HIKING & BACKPACKING MOSQUITO BITE PREVENTION

 In short, DEET offers pretty much the best means of mosquito bite prevention there is when applied correctly.
 Doing so is a matter of using the spray or wipes sparingly, skooshing a small amount into your hand and then applying it to exposed skin and reapplying every few hours.
 If you’d prefer all-day protection without reapplication, plump for a product containing a higher DEET content (50-100%).

 All but odorless, non-greasy, and claimed by some to boast better mozzie-thwarting properties than even DEET, picaridin is another tried-and-tested repellent found in many varieties of outdoor bug blockers.
 The only downside to picaridin products is that they are generally weaker and need reapplying every few hours.

+Your hiking wear can play a big part in how bitten (or not) you become.
 The more of your skin you cover, the less of a target the tiny terrors will have, and the more tightly woven that covering is, the more likely it is to prevent the more determined of them getting their teeth through your threads and into your skin.